What is a toner?

 · give your skin a cool or refreshing sensation

-· have an astringent function, helping reduce the appearance of oil on the skin’s surface and making the skin feel less greasy.
+· have an astringent function, helping on the skin’s surface and making the skin feel less greasy.
 Some toners can help exfoliate the skin and unblock the look of pores.

 · be used to deliver skincare benefits to the skin.
 A toner might include ingredients designed to soothe skin, refine the look of pores or improve hydration by attracting more moisture to the skin’s surface.

 Should I use a toner?